 Bleach and water are the best way to ensure that your food processor’s top and bottom blades stay clean.
-In a spray bottle, combine 1 cup bleach and 3 cups cold water.
+In a spray bottle, combine 1 cup of bleach and 3 cups of cold water.
 Next, soak the top of the blade in bleach for five minutes.
 Then hold the button down until the cutting side faces upwards.
 Next, rinse off the water with hot water.
 Next, you will repeat the process with the second food processor blade.

 You can also fill a bucket of hot water with salt and place the bowl in the food processor: